-Supporting GroupWise Remote Users
+Supporting GroupWise Windows Client Users in Remote Mode

-GroupWise Remote lets GroupWise users connect to their GroupWise mailboxes over a modem and have most of the functionality of the GroupWise Windows client.
-With the help of an Async Gateway connection, GroupWise Remote users can update their Remote Mailboxes and send requests to their Master Mailboxes on the GroupWise system.
+Remote of the GroupWise Windows client lets GroupWise users connect to their GroupWise mailboxes over a modem and have most of the functionality that the GroupWise Windows client has in Online mode.
+With the help of an Async Gateway connection, remote GroupWise users can update their Remote Mailboxes and send requests to their Master Mailboxes on the GroupWise system.

-- "GroupWise Remote Concepts" on page 68 - "Defining a GroupWise Remote Profile" on page 68
+- "Remote Mode Concepts" on page 70 - "Defining a GroupWise Remote Profile" on page 71

-GroupWise Remote Concepts
+Remote Mode Concepts

-GroupWise Remote lets users perform most GroupWise functions while they are away from the office.
+Remote mode lets users perform most GroupWise functions while they are away from the office.
 These functions include sending and receiving mail, scheduling meetings, writing notes, and assigning tasks.

-GroupWise Remote can be set up on a laptop, docking computer, or a desktop computer at a remote site.
-When you use GroupWise in the office, the mailbox you open is the Master Mailbox.
-When you use GroupWise Remote, the mailbox you open is the Remote Mailbox.
-A docking computer can connect directly to a Remote station and download the Address Book and items in the Master Mailbox; however, to connect users away from the office, GroupWise Remote requires the GroupWise Async Gateway or the GroupWise X.25 Gateway.
-For information about setting up a remote user, see "Using Remote Mode" in the GroupWise 6.5 Windows Client User Guide.
+Remote mode can be set up on a laptop, docking computer, or a desktop computer at a remote site.
+When you use GroupWise in the office in Online mode, the mailbox you open is the Master Mailbox.
+When you use GroupWise in Remote mode, the mailbox you open is the Remote Mailbox.
+A docking computer can connect directly using the Hit the Road feature and download the Address Book and items in the Master Mailbox.
+However, to connect users away from the office, GroupWise in Remote mode requires the GroupWise Async Gateway or the GroupWise X.25 Gateway.
+For information about setting up a remote user, see:

+- "Using Remote Mode" in the "GroupWise 7 Windows Client User Guide" - "Using Remote Mode" in the GroupWise 6.5 Windows Client User Guide

-When setting up GroupWise Remote, keep the following considerations in mind:
+When setting up the GroupWise Windows client in Remote mode, keep the following considerations in mind:

 - Remote users must have passwords set on their mailboxes.
-Passwords are case-sensitive. - Users must be prepared to provide the following information: - User information such as full name, user ID, and mailbox password. - System information such as domain and post office. - Modem information such as a description (name), comport, baud rate (this might depend on the master GroupWise system's gateway modem). - Modem connection information such as gateway phone number, gateway login ID, gateway password, modem script (name and location, if required). - The Modem Disconnect Method should be configured as When All Updates Are Received, Do Not Wait for Responses. - The Redial Attempts setting should be set to the default value of 5.
+Passwords are case-sensitive. - Users must be prepared to provide the following information: - User information such as full name, user ID, and mailbox password. - System information such as domain and post office. - Modem information such as a description (name), com port, baud rate (this might depend on the master GroupWise system's gateway modem). - Modem connection information such as gateway phone number, gateway login ID, gateway password, modem script (name and location, if required). - The Modem Disconnect Method should be configured as When All Updates Are Received, Do Not Wait for Responses.

+- The Redial Attempts setting should be set to the default value of 5.
 If you want the Remote users to use another setting, keep them informed. - The Redial Retry Interval setting should be 1 minute.
 If you want the Remote users to use another setting, keep them informed. - The Network Connection Information setting should be the path to the user's post office. - The Network Disconnect Method should be configured as When All Updates Are Received, Do Not Wait for Responses. - The Time Zone Information setting should be the Remote user's time zone.